IrishBruse/LDtkMonogame/docs/Api/LDtk/LDtkFile/WorldGridHeight/README.md

 **Assembly**: LDtkMonogame\.dll

-WARNING: this field will move to the worlds array after the "multi\-worlds" update\.
-It will then be null\.
+ : this field will move to the `worlds` array after the "multi\-worlds" update\.
+It will then be `null`\.
 You can enable the Multi\-worlds advanced project option to enable the change immediately\.
 Height of the world grid in pixels\.

 ```csharp
 [System.Text.Json.Serialization.JsonPropertyName("worldGridHeight")]